Graph decomposition and parity: Counting copies

 Now we use partitions to classify gluings.
 Each connected component corresponds to a set in a partition, and the family of gluings is broken into sub-families according to the partitions they generate. \begin{definition} Let $\mathbf{H}_{\pi}$ be the family of graphs $H=\sqcup_{S \in \pi} H_{S}$ where each $H_{S}$ may be decomposed (not necessarily uniquely) into $\{H_{i}\}_{i \in S}$.
-For example, $\mathbf{H}_{\mathbf{0}}=A$ and any $H \in \mathbf{H}_{\mathbf{1}}$ is a connected graph. \end{definition} We also count possible decompositions of gluings.
-Since we are now considering a broader range of gluings, we must add a subscript to clarify which graphs are being glued. \begin{definition} Given $G_1, \ldots G_k$ and $S \subseteq [k]$, let $s_{S}(G')$ be the number of ways the graph $G'$ may be decomposed into copies of $\{G_{i}\}_{i \in S}$ \end{definition} Finally, it may be useful to discuss decompositions into graphs other than our original components $G_{i}$. \begin{definition} Given a graph $H_{S}$ for each $ S \in \pi$, $s_{\pi(T)}(G')$ is the number of ways $G'$ may be split into $\{ H_{S} \}_{ S \in \pi(T)}$.
-If there exists some $\{H_{S}\}_{S \in \pi}$ such that $s_{\pi([k])}(G') \neq 0$, say that $G'$ is \emph{compatible} with $\pi$. \end{definition} This notation allows us to give a more general recursion for the number of copies of a graph with an arbitrary number of connected components.
-Although the notation is daunting, it is a simple generalization of the ideas in the two-component case. \begin{theorem} For a graph $A$=$\sqcup _{i=1}^{k}G_{i}$,
+For example, $\mathbf{H}_{\mathbf{0}}=A$ and any $H \in \mathbf{H}_{\mathbf{1}}$ is a connected graph; $\mathbf{0}$ is the minimum and $\mathbf{1}$ is the maximum element in the partial order. \end{definition} We also count possible decompositions of gluings.
+Since we are now considering a broader range of gluings, we must add a subscript to clarify which graphs are being glued. \begin{definition} Given $G_1, \ldots G_k$ and $S \subseteq [k]$, let $s_{S}(G')$ be the number of ways the graph $G'$ may be decomposed into copies of $\{G_{i}\}_{i \in S}$ \end{definition} It may be useful to discuss decompositions into graphs other than our original components $G_{i}$. \begin{definition} Given a graph $H_{S}$ for each $ S \in \pi$, $s_{\pi(T)}(G')$ is the number of ways $G'$ may be split into $\{ H_{S} \}_{ S \in \pi(T)}$.
+If there exists some $\{H_{S}\}_{S \in \pi}$ such that $s_{\pi([k])}(G') \neq 0$, say that $G'$ is \emph{compatible} with $\pi$. \end{definition} Finally, we need to count ``component" decompositions. \begin{definition} For any graph $H$, let $p(H)$ be the number of isomorphic permutations of the components of $H$.
+That is, if the components of $H$ are $i_1$ copies of some connected graph $B_1$, $i_2$ copies of $B_2$, up to $i_k$ copies of $B_k$, then $p(H)=i_1!i_2!\cdot \ldots\cdot i_k!$.
+For example, if $H$ is a five-component graph consisting of three $C_4$ and two $K_5$, then $p(H)=3!2!$: there are 3! ways to decide which $C_4$ is which and 2! ways to decide which $K_5$ is which. \end{definition} This notation allows us to give a more general recursion for the number of copies of a graph with an arbitrary number of connected components.
+Although the notation is daunting, it is a simple generalization of the ideas in the two-component case. \begin{theorem} For a graph $A$=$\sqcup _{i=1}^{k}G_{i}$ with $G_i \neq G_j$ for all $i \neq j$,